Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - **Products Page:** - There is a sorting option for prices in ascending or descending way, buttons working correctly.
 There is a back to top button at the bottom of the page which is working correctly.
 Basic product information is displayed below the product image: product name, price and a view product details button, the button is working correctly.

 - **Product details:** All the details entered for a product are present and all the links are clickable and none are broken.
 The site user can see all product details, click on 'quantity', 'add to bag' or 'continue shopping' only; while the admin user has the extra access to 'edit' and 'delete' links (which are fully functional).
+Underneath the products detail there is a form that users can fill out if they are logged in.
+If the user presses the submit review button they are. brought back to the products details page and they will see their comment under the form.

 - **Cart:** The feature is working as expected as well, link to the selected products are working correctly, the quantity can be amended as well with no issues (quantity doesn't go beyond 99 or below 1), 'Update' and 'Remove' buttons working as well as 'continue shopping' and 'secure checkout'.